-YubiKey is trusted by millions of users at small, medium, and large businesses — including 8 of the top 10 internet enterprises.
+YubiKey is trusted by millions of users at small, medium, and large businesses — including 9 of the top 10 internet companies.

-Just one YubiKey and your users can log in to their computer, log in using PIV, access remote desktop, log in to Salesforce.com, use Google applications, protect GitHub repositories, access Dropbox — and many more enterprise applications.
+With just one YubiKey, your users can log in to their computer, log in using PIV, access remote desktops, log in to Salesforce.com, use GSuite, protect GitHub repositories, access Dropbox — and many more enterprise applications.

 Use the following table to determine which functions are required to satisfy your business requirements.